 This approach takes the same initial steps for obtaining good quality data as Approach 1, but further filtering is performed.
 The first step is to remove any data that could possible have come from the human tissue by filtering the reads using Kontaminate.
-Non-human reads are then subjected to metagenomics de novo assembly using MetaCortex.
+Non---human reads are then subjected to metagenomics de novo assembly using MetaCortex.
 Contigs are then assigned to species by matching the contig sequence to the NCBI nucleotide sequence database using megablast.
 A contig may be assigned to multiple species and so a statistical approach is used to assign the contig to the lowest common ancestor in MEta Genome ANalyzer (MEGAN).

-The studies are expected to identify "smoking-gun" bacterial, viral and other infectious species that represent a starting point for examining potential mechanisms of disease induction together with the appropriate GeCIP partner.
+The studies are expected to identify "smoking---gun" bacterial, viral and other infectious species that represent a starting point for examining potential mechanisms of disease induction together with the appropriate GeCIP partner.

-Expected start date 1/04/2016 Expected end date 31/03/2018
+Expected start date Expected end date

 Lead Applicant(s)

 Name Gkikas Magiorkinis

-Post Senior Clinical Fellow - Honorary Consultant in Medical Virology
+Post Assistant Professor of Hygiene and Epidemiology

-Department Zoology
+Department Medical School

-Institution Oxford
+Institution National and Kapodistrian University of Athens

 Current commercial links None

 Lead Applicant(s)

 Name Colin Cooper

 Post Chair of Cancer Genetics

 Department School of Medicine

 Institution University of East Anglia

 Current commercial links None